defoebrand/newsweek-clone/README.md

 ![screenshot](screenshot.png)

-The project uses Bootstrap's built-in breakpoints to adapt to screensizes, making it accessible via mobile, laptop and desktop.
+The project uses Bootstrap's built-in breakpoints to adapt to screen sizes, making it accessible via mobile, laptop and desktop.

 This project was the first project compiled by Brandon and Joe in the Microverse HTML/CSS module.